HEATH3N/android-docs/src/pages/navigation/overview/navigation-ui.md

 ## Install the Navigation UI SDK

 Before developing your app with the Navigation UI components, you'll need to add the SDK as a dependency.
-This dependency is different from the one used to compile the core Navigation SDK, but will still include everything from the core library.
+This dependency is different from the one used to compile the core Navigation SDK, but it will still include everything from the core library.
 Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version if one is available.
 You can find the dependency given below in the MavenCentral repository.

 ```groovy
 repositories {